f0rtify/TwitPort/README.md

 # TwitPort

+# Current release

+Version 0.05 Stable (current download link)

+If you compile from source it will be 0.06 beta

+# Change list

++ Fixed some bugs

++ Added a lists section (no lists currently, dm me some)

+- Removed some errors

 # What is TwitPort?

 TwitPort is a tool designed to report users automatically on a specific list, if you have no list -- it will use anonops targets